stuartofmt/DuetLapse3/README.md

 #### -duet

-**-duet <ip address>**  This is a required.
-The parameter <ip address> is the network location of your duet printer.
+**-duet {ip address}**  This is a required option.
+The parameter {ip address} is the network location of your duet printer.
 It can be given as a hostname or an explicit ip. example -duet 192.168.1.10 or -duet localhost or -duet myduetprinter.local.
 As a simple test - a browser shoul be able to access Duet Web Controller using http://<ip addreinstances

 #### -basedir